 This 1981 release cost $16 million to make, by comparison Star Wars: The Empire Strikes Back (1980) cost $18 million.[i]
 Outland used the approach of an Outer Space Western.
 The movie is based on the classic Western High Noon.
-Sean Connery who played the lead character was the same age as Gary Cooper who played the lead in High Noon.
+Sean Connery played the lead character and was the same age as Gary Cooper when Gary Cooper played the lead in High Noon.

 The movie is set on Jupiter’s moon Io.
 The moon has a mining colony.
 At the beginning of the movie one of the miners freaks out and disconnects the hose to his space suit.
 This causes him to explode.
 The belief if someone lost pressure in their space suit they would explode had some popularity at the time.
 Soon after a new security head, Marshall William T. O’Niel (Sean Connery) arrives on the space colony.
 His wife, Carol (Kika Markham), and son, Paul (Nicholas Barnes), are with him.
 The manager of the colony is Mark Sheppard (Peter Boyle).
 Sheppard tells Marshall O’Niel it is best not to make waves.
 To Sheppard if everything runs smoothly the company will keep the franchise and everyone will be happy.

 When a miner causes a hostage barricade incident Marshall O’Niel investigates what has been going on.
 He learns there were a number of incidents of miners suddenly going crazy.
 He has the colony doctor, Dr. Lazarus (Frances Sternhagen) analyze the blood of one of the victims.
 Dr. Lazarus sees the victim had been taking a drug that makes people work very hard.
 The drug also causes users to become psychotic after a few months use.